Ricardosgeral/relier-web/README.md

     $ sudo snap install heroku --classic

-### 2 - Install [Docker](https://docs.docker.com/) (CE - Community edition)
+### 2 - Install [Docker](https://docs.docker.com/) (CE - Community Edition)

-The app uses Pandas and Numpy (Python libraries that use C dependencies), so it needs to be deployed as a Docker container.
+The app uses Pandas and Numpy (Python libraries that use 'obscure' C dependencies), so it needs to be deployed as a Docker container.
 For more info look [here](https://devcenter.heroku.com/articles/python-pip#scientific-python-users) and [here](https://devcenter.heroku.com/articles/python-c-deps).
-To install Docker CE just copy and past the three following commands:
+To install Docker CE execute the following commands sequentially:

     $ sudo apt-get update